 - Hawaii consists of 137 islands rather than being one single island, it is more like a chain of islands making it the widest state.

 - It is the only state with two official languages, English and Ōlelo Hawaiʻi (Hawaiian).

 Share this article on social media

 Relevant for your move

-Anglian Water Change of Address: Online & By Phone How to change your address with Anglian Water When looking to change your address with Anglian Water, you have 2 options to pick from: Online through the
+Welsh Water Change of Address: Online and by Phone How to change your address with Welsh Water When looking to change your address with Welsh Water, you have 2 options to pick from: Online on the